HomeBest platformsBest halal stock brokers

 Updated May 2026

-Dive into our toplist of regulated and halal-conscious stock platforms.
-Every platform below supports Muslim investors who want cleaner access to stocks, ETFs, screening tools, or managed halal portfolios.
+Compare halal trading platforms, stock screeners, ETF access, and managed halal portfolios in one place.
+The strongest options make Shariah checks, fees, account access, and investing workflow clear before you commit.
 We compare Shariah transparency, fee clarity, market access, minimums, and real investor workflow fit.
 This list currently covers 12 platforms across 8 markets, including 5 platforms with explicit certification signals.

-1Musaffa site iconMusaffaHalal score ★ 4.72Zoya site iconZoyaHalal score ★ 4.63Wahed Invest site iconWahed InvestHalal score ★ 4.54Sarwa site iconSarwaHalal score ★ 4.55Islamicly site iconIslamiclyHalal score ★ 4.46Interactive Brokers site iconInteractive BrokersHalal score ★ 4.47Practical Islamic Finance site iconPractical Islamic FinanceHalal score ★ 4.38Halal Investing site iconHalal InvestingHalal score ★ 4.39Muslim Xchange site iconMuslim XchangeHalal score ★ 4.310Finispia site iconFinispiaHalal score ★ 4.3
+1Musaffa site iconMusaffaHalal score ★ 4.72Zoya site iconZoyaHalal score ★ 4.73Wahed Invest site iconWahed InvestHalal score ★ 4.64Sarwa site iconSarwaHalal score ★ 4.65Islamicly site iconIslamiclyHalal score ★ 4.56Practical Islamic Finance site iconPractical Islamic FinanceHalal score ★ 4.37Halal Investing site iconHalal InvestingHalal score ★ 4.38Muslim Xchange site iconMuslim XchangeHalal score ★ 4.39Finispia site iconFinispiaHalal score ★ 4.310IdealRatings site iconIdealRatingsHalal score ★ 4.3

 After reviewing halal stock and ETF tools, we found Musaffa to be the strongest overall starting point for many investors in 2026.
 It combines broad halal portfolio access, explicit Shariah positioning, and beginner-friendly onboarding.
 Dedicated screeners also score highly for investors who want stock compliance checks and portfolio monitoring.